U.S. states probe Home Depot breach, senators seek FTC investigation

 The effort by five U.S. states was disclosed just a day after the largest U.S. home improvement retailer confirmed it had been breached.

-A spokeswoman for Connecticut Attorney General George Jepsen told Reuters that California, Connecticut and Illinois would lead the multistate effort.
+A spokeswoman for Connecticut Attorney General George Jepsen said that California, Connecticut and Illinois would lead the multistate effort.
 New York and Iowa said they would also participate.

 “We have had initial contact with the company,” said Jaclyn Falkowski, director of communications for Jepsen.